10 Proven Ways to Boost Your Body Image in 10 Minutes or Less

 Clean your closet

 Many people hang on to a closet full of clothes in all different sizes.
 Even though they no longer fit, they may be keeping them “just in case.”
 Osachy urges people to clear them out, as “they keep you in a negative body image prison.”
 Once you get rid of them and have a closet full only of clothes that fit you today, you’ll feel more beautiful and comfortable in the body you have now.
+Here are things that professional organizers declutter everyday.

 It’s easy for negative thoughts about your body to spiral, but Allen has a simple grounding trick to stop the negative-thought train, slow down those adrenaline-fueled critiques, and help you feel strong and capable in your body.
 “Stand up and feel that negative energy fueled by those criticisms you are saying to yourself.
 Let the energy travel down from your brain, through your body and down through your legs and feet.
 Like roots of a tree, the energy is connecting you to the floor.
 Feel how strong your legs are.
 Feel the energy coming down your arms and out of your fingertips, shake it out,” she says.
 Finish by inhaling and exhaling for a count of four.